-A.2.1.3.1.
-Use-case 1: A malfunction of the gas supply is detected for the very first time.
+A malfunction of the gas supply is detected for the very first time.

 The service mode is activated and the counter starts counting once the DTC gets the "confirmed and active" status (2nd detection).

 The vehicle encounters a stand-still situation before reaching 30 minutes operating time after the service mode is activated.